PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

    GO
    ```

-1. Her SQL Server örneği üzerinde `[NT AUTHORITY\SYSTEM]` için aşağıdaki izinleri verin:
+1. Grant the following permissions to `[NT AUTHORITY\SYSTEM]` on each SQL Server instance:

    - `ALTER ANY AVAILABILITY GROUP`
    - `CONNECT SQL`
    - `VIEW SERVER STATE`

-   Aşağıdaki betik şu izinleri verir:
+   The following script grants these permissions:

    ```sql
    GRANT ALTER ANY AVAILABILITY GROUP TO [NT AUTHORITY\SYSTEM]